afondiel/computer-science-notebook/ai/certificates/udemy/ai-a-z-how-to-build-an-ai-notes/ai-course-notes.md

 ### 23. Action Selection Policies
 - we have different action selection because of **Exploration** vs **Exploitation** problems
-- a good/great action can produce a bad reward (-1) then all the network as to be revaluate again to provide even a better action therefore a bette reward(+1)=> Policy!!!
+- a good/great action can produce a bad reward (-1) then all the network as to be revaluated again to provide even a better action therefore a bette reward(+1)=> Policy!!!
 - most common *action selection* :
-    - e-greedy : selects the action with the best Q-value all time exception eplson(e)% of the time => ex : (Q-value 95% and e = 5% random action)
+    - epslon-greedy : selects the action with the best Q-value all time exception epslon(e)% of the time => ex : (Q-value 95% and e = 5% random action => if value > e -> good action, bad action otherwise )
-    - e-soft(1-e) : opposite of e-greedy
+    - epslon-soft(1-e) : opposite of epslon-greedy
     - Softmax : selects the highest action possible, the higher the Q-value the best the action